Create an unforgettable private gathering at South Pond Farms.

 South Pond Farms is the perfect destination to escape the ordinary.
 We take care of every detail: from planning the menus to our fun, out of the ordinary, and engaging activities and hands-on workshops.
 We are dedicated to providing excellent, environmentally conscious, and sustainable events, while delivering an inspiring and rewarding experience for your group.

-Our Chef is committed to preparing the best seasonal cuisine for our guests.
+Our Chefs our committed to preparing the best seasonal cuisine for our guests.
 We grow our own vegetables, flowers, and herbs.
 What we don’t raise ourselves, we buy from local farmers and meat purveyors.
-Kevin Mckenna, our award-winning chef, and James Beard House invitee, crafts each menu in collaboration with our house gardener.
+Our Chefs craft each menu in collaboration with our house gardener.
 We bake fresh sourdough breads and pastries on site and operate from a deep-seated philosophy of cooking from scratch and wasting nothing.